 Life moves quickly.
 It’s easy to get distracted.
-But it can also be costly.
+But that can be costly.

 Miss an important financial date or deadline, and you could be on the hook for a penalty or lose out on a limited-time opportunity to save money.

-So, we’ve rounded up the big money dates that are coming up in October.
-Take a look and make a note of any that apply to you.
+In this edition, we’ve rounded up the noteworthy money dates in October 2021.
+Take a look and mark your calendar with any dates that apply to you.

 Oct.
 1 — New FAFSA available

-You will find the form on the website of the Federal Student Aid office, a division of the U.S. Department of Education (DOE).
+You will find the form on the website of the Federal Student Aid office, a division of the U.S. Department of Education.

 The FAFSA is key to various types of financial assistance.
 The Education Department explains: